 The nursing student handbook is prepared for all graduate nursing students at York College of Pennsylvania (YCP).
-It is intended to serve as a guide to established policies and practices of The Stabler Department of Nursing and should be used in conjunction with the YCP Graduate Catalog and YCP Student Handbook.
+It is intended to serve as a guide to established policies and practices of The Stabler Department of Nursing and should be used in conjunction with the 2023-2024 Graduate and Professional Programs Catalog and YCP Student Handbook.

-All courses, policies, and procedures listed in this handbook are administered under the academic policies of York College, which are fully described in the York College of Pennsylvania Graduate Catalog.
-The Catalog contains the official college-level statements of policy and procedure, and every student, part-time as well as full-time, matriculated, as well as non-matriculated, should be familiar with it.
-College catalogs are available to view online: York College of Pennsylvania Catalogs.
+All courses, policies, and procedures listed in this handbook are administered under the academic policies of York College, which are fully described in the 2023-2024 Graduate and Professional Programs Catalog.
+The catalog contains the official college-level statements of policy and procedure, and every student, part-time as well as full-time, matriculated, as well as non-matriculated, should be familiar with it.
+College catalogs are available to view online.

-Both the Catalog and this handbook are prepared based on the best information available at the time of publication.
+Both the catalog and this handbook are prepared based on the best information available at the time of publication.
 Changes or updates to the College Catalog will be posted on the York College of Pennsylvania website.
 Changes or updates to the handbook will be announced by way of email to all currently enrolled nursing students.